 A novel modeling approach for producing treatment hierarchies in network meta-analysis

-Background: Network meta-analysis (NMA) allows synthesising simultaneously the evidence on multiple treatments.
+Background: Network meta-analysis (NMA) allows synthesising the evidence simultaneously on multiple treatments.
 A key output of NMA is the relative ranking of the treatments; nevertheless, it has attracted a lot of criticism.
-This is mainly due to the fact that ranking is a very influential output and, thus, prone to over-interpretations even when relative effects imply small differences between the alternative treatments.
+This is mainly because ranking is a very influential output and, thus, prone to over-interpretations even when relative effects imply small differences between the alternative treatments.
 To date, common ranking methods rely on score metrics which are calculated based on the summary effects.
-Such metrics lack a straightforward interpretation, while it is still unclear how to measure their uncertainty.
+Such metrics lack a straightforward interpretation, although it is still unclear how to measure their uncertainty.

-Objectives: To introduce a new modeling approach for networks of interventions that produces treatment hierarchies accounting for the clinical importance of the study-specific relative effects as well as for their uncertainty.
+Objectives: To introduce a new modelling approach for networks of interventions that produces treatment hierarchies accounting for the clinical importance of the study-specific relative effects as well as for their uncertainty.